swampcoin/bwrgocoin/README.md

 UCC Core integration/staging repository
 =====================================

 UCC is a brand new digital currency building up a global Community to be united against scam-attempts.
 We will offer Swap-Solutions for Communitys which has been scammed.
-Also we will Support Charity Organisations and - who knows - eventually you all onedays can pay in big Online Shops with our Universal Coin (UC).
+Also we will Support Charity Organisations and - who knows - eventually you all onedays can pay in big Online Shops with our United Coin (UC).
 The Community stands at first place, so there will be a Government System where each holder can vote for actual Projects.
-It is NOT intented to be a HIGH ROI Coin, we will offer Support for scammed Peoples as a long-Term Subject.
+It is NOT intented to be a HIGH ROI Coin, we will offer support for scammed Peoples as a long-Term Subject.
 You may ask why we have such a huge Premine?!
 To offer swaps for scammed coins we need a lot of Coins and also there will be a fee during the Lifetime of the Project so that we can offer the swaps (with a specific ratio).

 The UCC Code was forked from [XDNA Project](https://xdna.io/).

 More information soon at [uccnetwork.org](http://www.uccnetwork.org).

 If you like our Idea, feel free to contact us and work with us.
-For Team Discussion we use ATM Discord.
-[Click here to follow invite Link](https://discord.gg/CcMaHNh).
+For Discussions we use Discord: [Click here to follow invite Link](https://discord.gg/CcMaHNh).

 ### Coin Specs

 <table>
-<tr><td>Name & ticker</td><td>UCC</td></tr>
+<tr><td>Name & ticker</td><td>United Community Coin (UCC)</td></tr>
 <tr><td>Consensus algorithm</td><td>PoW/POS</td></tr>
 <tr><td>POW phase duration</td><td>777000 blocks</td></tr>
 <tr><td>PoW block reward</td><td>Dynamic from 4 to 511 UCC</td></tr>